codeyourinfra/jenkins/README.md

 ## Dependencies

-The role is dependent of [Codeyourinfra Oracle Java 8 Ansible role](https://galaxy.ansible.com/codeyourinfra/oracle_java8), once we need Java to run Jenkins.
+The role is dependent of [Codeyourinfra's Oracle Java 8 Ansible role version 1.0](https://github.com/codeyourinfra/oracle_java8/tree/v1.0), once we need Java to run Jenkins.
 Java is so installed before the Jenkins installation.

 ## Build process

 The build process is performed in [Travis CI](https://travis-ci.org/codeyourinfra/jenkins).
 During the build, the role is tested by using [Ubuntu Docker images with Python 3](https://hub.docker.com/r/codeyourinfra/python3).

-The build is also triggered if any change is made in the `codeyourinfra.oracle_java8` role.
-After all, nobody wants some issue introduced by a change made in the upstream code :)

 ## Author Information